Jackkillian/AlgebraCE/README.md

 ![](logo.png)

 # AlgebraCE
-A few algebra-related TI-84 scripts (still being updated)
+A few algebra-related TI-84 scripts (still being updated).
+To use, copy the `ALGEBRACE.8xp` file to your calculator.
+Instructions for use will be added soon, but it's pretty easy to use if you know how to use a calculator.

 # License
 MIT License